 - 60. In Cuba, the Ministry of Science, Technology and Environment (CITMA) conducts risk, hazard, and vulnerability studies (RHVS) at national and local level, which incorporate parameters for defining vulnerabilities for climate change.
-However, these studies as well as the methodology are becoming outdated and require updates in methods of risk and vulnerability assessments, scenario quantification and modeling.
+However, these studies as well as the methodology are outdated and require updates in methods of risk and vulnerability assessments, scenario quantification and modeling.
 There is a need to expand the coverage of these assessments to the target area of this project (Ciego de Avila). - 61.
-Likewise, studies in Jamaica and Dominican Republic are either outdated or nonexistent, or focus only on hazards, and lack an integrated analysis of risk.
-While in Cuba these assessments are standardized, in Dominican Republic and Jamaica they are not, impeding national level comparisons feeding to comprehensive national planning.
-All three countries lack climate change projections downscaled at to the provincial levels.
+Likewise, studies in Jamaica and Dominican Republic are either outdated or nonexistent, or focus only on hazards, lacking an integrated risk analysis.
+In Cuba these assessments are standardized; in Dominican Republic and Jamaica they are not, impeding national level risk analysis and corresponding comprehensive national planning.
+All three countries lack climate change scenarios downscaled to the provincial or parish levels.